 Washington State University, for example, offers virtual programs to study abroad and complete international internships.
-UMass Lowell offers virtual study abroad that includes online coursework, cultural experiences, tours and even cooking classes—this program lists costs $750 per three-credit course, plus a single $300 study abroad fee.
+UMass Lowell offers virtual study abroad that includes online coursework, cultural experiences, tours and even cooking classes—this program costs $750 per three-credit course, plus a single $300 study abroad fee.

 Virtual study abroad might not be the same as international travel.
 But these programs can still provide enriching multicultural experiences and valuable networking opportunities—at a fraction of the cost of conventional study abroad.

 Federal, state, and institutional aid is available to help pay for study abroad programs.
 Most schools recommend you fill out a Free Application for Federal Student Aid, or FAFSA, by March for summer programs; if you intend to study abroad during another part of the year, your current aid package may cover or reduce the cost.

 Talk to your school about options, deadlines, and the specific process for applying for additional, and/or applying existing, aid to the program of your choice.